 Top 10 Software Selection Mistakes

 For many companies, replacing a system is like going to the dentist: necessary, but potentially painful.
-This article was published in the CAmagazine in December 2007.
+Although published in 2007, this CAmagazine article highlights selection pitfalls that are timeless.

 1. Requirements not defined properly